Periplasm: Function

 In diderm bacteria, the periplasm contains a thin cell wall composed of peptidoglycan.
 In addition, it includes solutes such as ions and proteins, which are involved in wide variety of functions ranging from nutrient binding, transport, folding, degradation, substrate hydrolysis, to peptidoglycan synthesis, electron transport, and alteration of substances toxic to the cell (xenobiotic metabolism).
 Importantly, the periplasm is devoid of ATP.
+Several types of enzyme are present in the periplasm including alkaline phosphatases, cyclic nucleotide phosphodiesterases, acid phosphatases and 5'-nucleotidases.
+Of note, the periplasm also contains enzymes important for the facilitation of protein folding.
+For example, disulfide bond protein A (DsbA) and disulfide bond protein C (DsbC), which are responsible for catalyzing peptide bond formation and isomerization, respectively, were identified in the periplasm of E. Coli.
+As disulfide bond formation is frequently a rate-limiting step in the folding of proteins, these oxidizing enzymes play an important role in the bacteria periplasm.
+In addition, the periplasm mediates the uptake of DNA in several strains of transformable bacteria.